-The Consolidated State Performance Report (CSPR) will provide data, by state and nationally, on the number of homeless children and youth enrolled in school, where they reside at night, the types of barriers homeless children and youth face in attempting to enroll in, attend, and succeed in school, and the number of districts that report these types of enrollment data to the state.
-The surveys will ask

 How are states and districts addressing the needs of homeless children and youth?
 Once states and districts identify the extent and nature of the needs of homeless children and youth, they are required to address these needs.
 The state coordinator and district liaison are the individuals with primary responsibility for coordinating efforts to address these needs.
 Among their responsibilities are raising awareness about the educational needs of homeless children and youth, making sure the provisions of MVHAA are followed, and coordinating efforts among different departments, agencies, and organizations to help homeless children and youth attend and succeed in schools.
 The surveys will ask state coordinators and district liaisons to identify their primary responsibilities, on which they spend the most time, and which they view as most important.
 The survey will also ask if other State Education Authority (SEA) or district staff regularly assist with administering ECHY.
 The state survey will ask about the allocation of ARRA funds to districts.
 The district survey will ask district liaisons about the activities that they have conducted at the district and school level to implement ECHY.

 What supports do states provide districts to help them address the needs of homeless children and youth?
 The role of the state in EHCY is to carry out activities and enact policies and legislation to address the needs of homeless children and youth and to monitor and support districts in their efforts to address the needs of homeless children and youth.
 The data the state collects through CSPR and other means are one avenue for states to monitor districts; site visits are another.
 ED’s Student Achievement and School Accountability (SASA) reports will provide information on where ED has found shortcomings in states’ efforts to monitor districts.
 The state survey will ask the coordinator about how the state identifies districts to monitor, the mix of site visits and data reviews used to monitor districts, and the frequency of site visits.
 In addition, because the primary provision of state support to districts is through technical assistance, the state survey will ask what technical assistance the state provides to districts.
-The district survey will ask about districts’ need for technical assistance and the usefulness tot eh district of the technical assistance provided by the state.
+The district survey will ask about districts’ need for technical assistance and the usefulness to the district of the technical assistance provided by the state.
 Finally, the state survey will ask about the subgranting process, the criteria for selecting districts to fund, and how much of the MVHAA funds states reserve for themselves.

+What federal support do states and districts need to better administer the McKinney Vento program?
+The U.S. Department of Education offers states a variety of services and supports to facilitate administration of the McKinney Vento program.
+The SASA reports, for example, identify the steps states must take to improve implementation of the McKinney-Vento program and thereby better identify and serve the needs of homeless children and youth.
+The surveys will ask states how, if at all, they use the Student Achievement and School Accountability (SASA) monitoring reports to implement the McKinney-Vento program and the extent to which they find those reports to be useful.
+In addition, the survey will ask states whether they have encountered any federal barriers to their efforts to administer the McKinney-Vento program.

 States and grantee districts are required to participate under ESEA, Sec.
 9304(a)(4).